ArgenisTV/Seraphim-Claude/README.md

 # Seraphim-Claude
-Attempt at "VideCoding" a new bot due to the previous failing as of latest changes from YT.
+Attempt at "codign" a new bot using Claude Code due to the previous failing as of latest changes from YT.